Wopple/limber-timber/docs/how_tos.md

 However, scanning is not perfect:

-- views may be created before their dependencies (soon: respect `entity_names` dependency order)
+- views may be created before their dependencies if they depend on other views
-- if you have cyclical foreign keys, it will fail (soon: generate with warning)
+- while foreign keys are respected, if you have cyclical foreign keys it will fail
-- the generated file is verbose
+- the generated file can be verbose
 - it will scan a migrations table if you have any in the schema
 - scanning will not create templates